z4ziad/Autonomous_Robotics_I-VSLAM-ECE-CMU/README.md

 ```shell
 docker exec -it -u admin isaac_ros_dev-aarch64-container /bin/bash
 ```
-Test that the `visual_vslam` is publishing its topics:
+Test that the `visual_slam` node is publishing its topics.
+It is interesting all of its published topics:
 ```shell
 ros2 topic list
 ```